 Hundreds of survivors point to abuse hidden inside relationships

 Watts and Stanhope’s campaign centers on a pattern that is hard to detect because it sits inside trust.
 Their own cases involved partners, unconsciousness and repeated assaults.
 Watts’ husband of 16 years told her after church one Sunday that he had been crushing their son’s sleeping pills into her tea at night and raping her for more than a decade.
-He is serving an 11-year prison sentence for offences including rape.
+He is serving an 11-year prison sentence for offences including rape, a court outcome that sits alongside other recent UK cases involving rape sentencing overturned.

 Stanhope said she was raped repeatedly by her partner while unconscious on prescription medication.
 She described waking disoriented, in different clothes and with bruises.
 Her partner was charged with multiple counts of rape and sexual assault, but took his own life before the case reached court.